By M Ghazali Khan

 Was it not proper for the local administration to take adequate precautionary measures when they knew that the Balmiki community which rears pigs lives just next to the Idgah?
 Could they not have posted some extra police constables there to see that no trouble took place?
 Was it done?
 I would like to know whether there was a lathi-charge before this mass firing was resorted to.
 I know that there was no lathi-charge.
 I would like to know whether there is any evidence to show that a shot was fired from inside the Idgah.
 Has the Police at Idgah received any gunshot injuries?
 I would like to know whether there is any evidence to show as to who ordered the firing.
 I spoke to several Magistrates.
 They are shaky.
 They have a guilt complex.
 None of them I talked to owned up and said.
 “Yes, I ordered the firing.
 I thought that the situation demanded the firing”.
 Nobody has turned up to say that.
 I would like to know from the Home Minister whether the Police later attacked the Muslim community and their property just next to the police outpost of Gul Shaheed in a massive reprisal.

 Did he not himself see the houses burning in that locality 24 hours after the Idgah incident?
 Did he not ask whose houses they were?
 Was he not told that they were the houses of Musalmans?
 Did he not ask why was the fire brigade not called and the local officers had no reply?
 I would like to know whether the Home Minister visited the hospital and saw the dead bodies.
 Even the dead deserve our respect.
 They have their dignity.
 Will he tell us how they were being treated and in what condition they were?
-Mr. Chairman, Sir, I know that s0 far there is no casualty list.
+Mr. Chairman, Sir, I know that so far there is no casualty list.
 We do not even know about how many people died or were injured, where and how?
 What was the cause of death?
 What was the cause of injury?
 Where did they receive the injury?
 Where were the bodies found?
 The Administration is mum on these things.
+With the help of powerful and experienced attorneys from https://leppardlaw.com/ site, one can file a case in court demanding a proper explanation about this incident.
+They also can put for the demand of compensation which every victim should receive just like the compensation for an auto accident in Portland.
+This would show how much care and concern does the government have for their citizens.

 Sir, I pay my tribute to the people of Moradabad.
 Their good sense has prevailed over the communal virus that infects the Police and the Administration.
 Their good sense has seen to it that despite tension, despite mutual suspicion and fear, not one major incident has taken place inside the city of Moradabad although it is like an armed camp.
 People are afraid.
 There are slogans on both sides.
 People are afraid to go out, stray into other areas.
 And, yet, people have remained calm and kept peace.
 Nobody is longing for a battle, for a struggle.